Judge dismisses James Comey and Letitia James cases, finding prosecutor's appointment invalid

 "I conclude that all actions flowing from Ms. Halligan's defective appointment, including securing and signing Mr. Comey's indictment, constitute unlawful exercises of executive power and must be set aside," Currie wrote in her opinion in the Comey case, a line that she repeated in her ruling in the James case.

 Currie ordered the indictments to be dismissed without prejudice, which would allow prosecutors to seek charges again.
-It's unclear, however, whether the Justice Department could seek to secure a new indictment against Comey, since the statute of limitations for the offenses expired at the end of September.
+She suggested that prosecutors could not seek a new indictment in Comey's case since the statute of limitations for the offenses expired at the end of September.

 Lawyers for both Comey and James are also seeking to have their indictments tossed out on numerous other legal grounds, including that the prosecutions are vindictive and selective.
 The judge overseeing Comey's case heard arguments on his motion last week but has yet to rule.